DDM-Lab/janus/README.md

 For demos using node.js create a configuration file, for example `ecosystem.config.js` describing your demo and do, while cd’ed to the appropriate directory,

-`sudo su -c ’pm2 start ecosystem.config.js`’
+`sudo su -c ’pm2 start ecosystem.config.js' ddmlab`

 For an example of this, see `~ddmlab/demonstrations/gridworld-game-DEMO`